Kushagra1710/CryptoVision/README.md

 🔍 Search Functionality: Quickly find any cryptocurrency from the list.

-📸 App Preview

-(It's highly recommended to add screenshots of your app here to showcase its features and UI.
-You can replace the placeholder links with your own images.)

-Watchlist View

-Portfolio View

-Coin Detail View

-🛠️ Technologies & Frameworks Used
+# 🛠️ Technologies & Frameworks Used

 UI Framework: SwiftUI